cloud36/reinforcement_learning/monte_carlo/readme.md

 ## Some Facts about Monte Carlo Methods.

-1. Monte Carlo methods are known to have high bias, but no variance.
+1. Monte Carlo methods are known to have high variance, but no bias.